samuellee77/samuellee77.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S in Data Science, University of California, San Diego, 2026 (expected)
+* B.S in Cognitive Science with a Specialization in Machine Learning and Neural Computation, University of California, San Diego, 2026 (expected)

 Work experience
 ======